April 5, 2025

 • Flexible management: LLCs offer flexibility in how you manage your business.
 You can either manage the LLC yourself (member-managed) or appoint dedicated individuals (managers) to oversee operations.
 This flexibility allows you to structure your business in a way that best suits your needs and goals.

-When should you consider an LLC for your Amazon business
+When you should consider an LLC for your Amazon business

 As an Amazon seller, you may need to consider an LLC in these situations: